 We Compare the Value for Money

 While pricing is an essential part of our VPN reviews, it comes last among our criteria.
 Because when you’re checking VPN ratings on our website, you’re looking for a good service before anything else.
-A service that will allow you to browse the Web anonymously, stream videos, download torrents or anything else that you need.
+A service that will allow you to browse the web anonymously, stream videos, download torrents or anything else that you need.

 And then you can check whether or not you’re ready to pay the price tag.

 There’s no point in comparing the price of services that would not match your needs.
 But when you have several providers with similar features and VPN ratings, it makes sense to study their price.
 Finally, it’s good to know that most providers offer money back guarantees, up to 45 days.